vyong/CIS3260/readme.txt

 **********************

 To compile this program make sure you are in the correct directory in the terminal for where your file is.
-Next type make in the command prompt.
+Next, type the following command in the command prompt:

+make

+OR

 javac -cp .
 Piece.java Cell.java Board.java Player.java Rules.java View.java viewBoard.java Driver.java

-Make sure to compile ALL java files!
+This compiles all files and make .class files.

 ***********************
 Running the program(s)